zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/writevu/README.md

 Where:

-variable1 is the identifier holding the record to be written.
+**variable1** is the identifier holding the record to be written.

-variable2, if specified, should be a jBASE BASIC variable that has previously been opened to a file using the [OPEN](./../open) statement.
-If variable2 is not specified then the default file is assumed.
+**variable2**, if specified, should be a jBASE BASIC variable that has previously been opened to a file using the [OPEN](./../open) statement.
+If **variable2** is not specified then the default file is assumed.

-expression1 should evaluate to a valid record key for the file.
+**expression1** should evaluate to a valid record key for the file.

-expression2 should evaluate to a positive integer number; if the number is greater than the number of fields in the record, null fields will be added to variable1.
-If expression2 evaluates to a non-numeric argument, a run time error will be generated.
+**expression2** should evaluate to a positive integer number; if the number is greater than the number of fields in the record, null fields will be added to **variable1**.
+If **expression2** evaluates to a non-numeric argument, a run time error will be generated.

-If the SETTING clause is specified and the write fails, it sets setvar to one of [these values](./../incremental-file-errors).
+If the **SETTING** clause is specified and the write fails, it sets **setvar** to one of [these values](./../incremental-file-errors).

-If the statement fails to write the record, it executes any statements associated with the ON ERROR clause.
+If the statement fails to write the record, it executes any statements associated with the **ON ERROR** clause.

-Any of the following events will release the lock taken by the **WRITEVU**statement:
+Any of the following events will release the lock taken by the **WRITEVU** statement:

 - The same program with [WRITE](./../write), [WRITEV](./../writev) or [MATWRITE](./../matwrite) statements writes to the record.
 - By explicitly using the [RELEASE](./../release) statement, it releases the record lock.
 - The program stops normally or abnormally.

 An example of use is as: